Woodbury, Middlebury and Southbury, CT

-WHY GO: Woodbury, CT and its bordering towns – Middlebury and Southbury, the “Bury’s of Litchfield County – make up what is considered to be the region’s first established Antique Trail.
-Old colonial homes line Route 6 (Main St.), which was laid out along an ancient Indian trail when the town was established in the 1670’s.
+Woodbury CT, and its bordering towns – Middlebury CT, and Southbury CT, the “Bury’s of Litchfield County – make up what is considered to be the region’s first established Antique Trail.
+Old colonial homes line Route 6 (Main Street), which was laid out along an ancient Indian trail when the town was established in the 1670s.

 Curtis House Front Door

-Main Street saw the advance of Generals Washington, Lafayette and Rochambeau during the early struggles of our new nation.
-With one of the country’s only pewter factories, and the country’s oldest inn, it caters to travelers who yearn for an authentic “Colonial American” New England town experience.
+Main Street saw the advance of Generals Washington, Lafayette, and Rochambeau during the early struggles of our new nation.
+With one of the country’s only pewter factories and the country’s oldest inn, the town of Woodbury caters to travelers who yearn for an authentic “Colonial American” New England town experience.

-But there’s more, including a family owned lakeside amusement park, a mysterious Russian Village dating back to the 1920’s, the birthplace of the US Episcopal Church, and a brand new spa concept (salt).
-So read on and come to the “bury’s of CT.
+But there’s more, including a family-owned lakeside amusement park, a mysterious Russian Village dating back to the 1920s, the birthplace of the US Episcopal Church, and a salt spa.
+So read on and come to the “bury’s of Connecticut.

 Flanders Nature Center, Woodbury CT

-The 700 acre Whittimore Sanctuary is distinguished by a bog as well.
-The Nature Center was founded by Natalie Van Vleck (1901-1981), a single, never married heir to the Macy’s Department Store fortune who dressed as a man and lived in Manhattan.
+The 700-acre Whittemore Sanctuary is distinguished by a bog as well.
+The Nature Center was founded by Natalie Van Vleck (1901-1981), a single, never-married heir to the Macy’s Department Store fortune who dressed as a man and lived in Manhattan.

-Van Vleck was passionate about art, traveled solo all over the world.
+Van Vleck was passionate about art and traveled solo all over the world.
 She got into land conservation quite by accident – and oddly.

 Glebe House, Woodbury CT

-VISIT: Glebe House Museum and Gertrude Jekyll Garden, Woodbury
+VISIT: Glebe House Museum and Gertrude Jekyll Garden

 Episcopalians and serious gardeners make pilgrimages to the Glebe House Museum and Gertrude Jekyll Garden.
 It is, after all, considered the birthplace of US Episcopal Church.
 This elegant and simple blue farmhouse is rimmed by the only authentic English Country Garden in the USA designed by famed British horticultural designer, Gertrude Jekyll.

 The Glebe House is indubitably the most photographed building in the area.
-Plans for the garden were found in California in the 1980’s, with flora replanted exactly to original specifications.
-May – October: Wed – Sun 1:00 – 4:00, November: Weekends only 1:00 – 4:00,
+Plans for the garden were found in California in the 1980s, with flora replanted exactly to original specifications.

 Woodbury Pewter Factory Outlet